 The Geology Program

-The Department has modern and well-equipped laboratories in the Jepson Science Center to support and reinforce classroom instruction and to provide opportunities for research.
-Major equipment items include petrographic microscopes (one with a fluid-inclusion stage), an x-ray diffractometer, a magnetic susceptibility instrument, and lab facilities for paleontology, sedimentology and geochemistry.
-The Jepson Science Center also has a scanning electron microscope facility that is shared by the science disciplines.
-For geological fieldwork, the department has GPS equipment, access to several boats, a core drill, surveying equipment, sediment corers, and for classroom study, an extensive collection of rocks, minerals, and fossils.
-The department also has numerous fully networked microcomputers and a GIS lab.
+The Department has modern laboratories in the Jepson Science Center equipped with advanced analytical instruments to support classroom instruction and to provide opportunities for research.
+Equipment for ecological studies in terrestrial, fresh water, and marine environments includes live animal traps, plankton and insect nets, seines, dissolved oxygen, conductivity, and pH meters, and fresh and salt water aquaria.
+Major laboratory equipment includes petrographic microscopes, an x-ray diffractometer, a magnetic susceptibility instrument, and dedicated lab facilities for paleontology, sedimentology, and geochemistry.
+The Jepson Science Center has a variable pressure scanning electron microscope with chemical capabilities that is shared by the science disciplines.
+For environmental and geological fieldwork, the department has GPS equipment, a small fleet of research boats (including one equipped for trawling, coring, and dredging), coring and surveying equipment, and for classroom study, an extensive collection of rocks, minerals, and fossils.
+The department also maintains a computer lab/classroom equipped with the latest Geographic Information Systems (GIS) software.

-Majors are encouraged to fulfill the general education experiential learning requirement by completing URES 197, GEOL 491, GEOL 493, or GEOL 499.
-Alternatively, majors may meet this requirement by participating in an approved supervised on-campus or off-campus summer research experience developed in consultation with department (such as the UMW Summer Research Program or a similar program at another college or university).
+All of our majors are encouraged to fulfill the general education experiential learning requirement by completing Undergraduate Research (URES) 197, Earth and Environmental Science (EESC) 481, 491, 493, or 499.
+Alternatively, majors may meet this requirement by participating in an approved supervised on-campus or off-campus summer research experience developed in consultation with the department (such as the UMW Summer Science Research Program or a similar program at another college or university).
 To complete the experiential learning requirement through a summer research experience, contact the department chair for more details.

 Requirements for Geology Major